gitGNU/gnu_pyformex/HOWTO-dev.rst

 - Create statistics ::

-   make stats   # currently gives an error
+   make stats   # needs more work to get git commit count

 - Bump the RELEASE and VERSION variables in the file RELEASE, then ::